litecoinII-dev/privacypolicy/privacypolicy.md

 5. Your Consent

-By using the LC2 BlueWallet, you confirm your understanding that the app is non-custodial and does not collect or process personal information.
+By using the LC2 ProWallet, you confirm your understanding that the app is non-custodial and does not collect or process personal information.

 #